 • Clearly labelled circuits

-For urgent problems such as repeated tripping circuits, burning smells or sudden power loss, contacting London Emergency Electricians is strongly recommended.
+For urgent problems such as repeated tripping circuits, burning smells or sudden power loss, contacting

 Understanding House Wiring in the UK

 Electrical wiring standards in the UK are governed by BS 7671 regulations, commonly known as the IET Wiring Regulations.
-These standards are regularly updated to improve safety and energy efficiency.

-• Ring circuits for socket outlets
+• Ring circuits for sockets

 • Radial circuits for appliances

-• Dedicated circuits for cookers and showers
+• Dedicated cooker circuits

-• Lighting circuits for internal and external lighting
+• Internal and external lighting circuits

-Poor or deteriorated wiring can cause overheating, nuisance tripping and even electrical fires.
-Signs of ageing wiring include:
+Poor or deteriorating wiring can lead to overheating, nuisance tripping and dangerous electrical fires.

 • Flickering lights